-Description The subjects comprise an ex Local Authority semi detached single storey bungalow.
-Accommodation GROUND FLOOR:- Entrance Vestibule, Hallway, Lounge, Two Bedrooms, Kitchen, Bathroom.
-Gross internal floor area (m2) 66 or thereby.
-Neighbourhood and location The property is situated in a local authority housing development where a number of properties are now privately owned.
+Description The subjects comprise a detached single storey bungalow.
+Accommodation ON GROUND FLOOR: Entrance hallway, lounge/dining area, three bedrooms, kitchen, shower room.
+Gross internal floor area (m2) 70 or thereby.
+Neighbourhood and location The property is situated within an established residential area, where surrounding properties are of various ages and styles.
 Local amenities are conveniently located.
-Age Approximately 45 years.
+Age Approximately 35 years.
 Weather Wet and overcast, following a period of unsettled weather conditions.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Assumed brick construction with a render finish.
-The adjacent flashings appear to be formed in lead.
+Chimney stacks None.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched and overlaid with tiles.
-I was able to inspect the roof space and gained access from a

-Roofing including roof space hatch within the hallway.
-The roof is built of timber trusses and boarded over with sarking material.
+I was able to inspect the roof space and gained from a hatch within the entrance hallway.
+The roof is built of timber trusses and boarded over with sarking materials.
 Insulation material is laid between the ceiling joists.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of PVC material, consisting of half round gutters discharging into round downpipes.
+Rainwater units are of PVC material, consisting of ogee gutters discharging into box downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls appear to be of cavity brick/blockwork construction wit an external finish of render and pointed brickwork.
-There are sub-floor ventilators to lower walls.
+The outer walls are of cavity brick/blockwork construction with an external finish of pointed brickwork.
+There was evidence of cavity wall insulation installed and there are sub-floor ventilators to the lower walls.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 Windows and external doors are of uPVC double glazed type.
-There are uPVC fascia/soffit boards.
+There are timber fascias/soffit boards.
 External decorations Visually inspected.
 External decoration has a painted finish.
 Conservatories / porches None.
 Communal areas None.
 Garages and permanent outbuildings Visually inspected.
-There is a timber garage with a pitched roof covering which is overlaid with metal sheeting.
+There is a detached garage of concrete panel construction with a flat roof covering which is assumed to be overlaid with felt or similar material.
 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front and rear of the property, these being laid out in grass, concrete paving and stone chips.
+There are garden grounds to the front and rear of the property, these being laid out in stone chips and concrete paving.
 There is a driveway to the side of the property.
-Boundary divisions are marked by timber/metal fencing.
+Boundary divisions are marked by timber fencing.